github/docs/content/actions/creating-actions/creating-a-docker-container-action.md

   If `entrypoint.sh` executes without any errors, the action's status is set to `success`.
 You can also explicitly set exit codes in your action's code to provide an action's status.
 For more information, see "[Setting exit codes for actions](/actions/creating-actions/setting-exit-codes-for-actions)."

-3. Make your `entrypoint.sh` file executable by following the below commands on your system.
+1. Make your `entrypoint.sh` file executable.
+Git provides a way to explicitly change the permission mode of a file so that it doesn’t get reset every time there is a clone/fork.

 Git provides a way to explicitly change the permission mode of a file so that it doesn't get reset every time there is a clone/fork.
 <br>The command works as below.